Researchers propose descriptors to prevent AI system component mismatches

 This conundrum motivated researchers at Carnegie Mellon to investigate classes of configurations in AI systems integration and to identify assumptions made by practitioners in different fields, including data scientists, software engineers, and operations staff.
 Their intention was to find new ways to communicate appropriate information explicitly, while at the same time developing practices to mitigate the impacts of mismatches.

 The coauthors — whose paper detailing the work was accepted to this year’s Artificial Intelligence in Government and Public Sector Proceedings conference — point out that deploying AI models in production remains a formidable challenge.
-That’s because the models’ development and operation often involve three different perspectives: That of a data scientist, a software engineer, and an operations staffer.
+That’s because the models’ development and operation often involve three different perspectives: that of a data scientist, a software engineer, and an operations staffer.
 The first builds the model and trains it before testing it against a set of common metrics, while the second integrates the trained model into a larger system and the third deploys, operates, and monitors the entire system.

 These three perspectives operate separately and use different jargon, the researchers say, leading to mismatch between assumptions.
 As a result, computing resources used during model testing aren’t uncommonly different from those used during operations, causing poor performance.
 What’s worse, monitoring tools often aren’t set up to detect diminishing model accuracy or system failure.